 By then, though, they noticed their mother struggling to get up.

 “We helped her, and she sat erect and then stood on the floor!” remembers Fadila with wonder.

 So one of the men prayed over Fadila’s alcoholic brother.
-As he did, the brother fell to the floor at the man’s feet and wept.
+As he did, the brother fell to the floor at the man’s feet and began weeping.
 He promised to leave all his bad habits.
-Confessing his sins, he took the next step and accepted Jesus Christ as his personal Savior and Lord.
+Confessing his sins, he took the next step and accepted Jesus Christ as his personal Savior and Lord!

-“We noticed an unspeakable joy and peace in his face,” says Fadila.
+“We noticed an unspeakable joy and peace in his face,” Fadila remembers vividly.

 The men explained they were pastors with Bibles for Mideast.
 The one who had prayed for the alcoholic brother shared his own story of conversion from Islam, and explained more fully the message of the Gospel to the family gathered round.